SEVEN STEPS TO THE REST OF GOD

 How will Christ reveal Himself to the saints and still not allow the world to see Him?
 He will accomplish this through the personal spiritual fulfillment of the Jewish feast of Tabernacles.

 This is how we become a dwelling place in the Father’s house.
-The Greek noun translated “abode” in the Authorized Version of John 14:23, is the noun translated “mansions” in John 14:2.
+The Greek noun translated “home” in the NKJV of John 14:23, is the noun translated “mansions” in John 14:2.
 So it is obvious we still are on the subject of the Father’s house.

 John 14:2 is speaking of the “booths” of the feast of Tabernacles.
 Each of us is a “booth” in which the Father and the Son can settle down to rest.
 Here is the eternal rest of God.